Making of VIKTORY II Rules & Resources Forum Ordering Options Contact Us About Peter Morrison

 3. Paint an overview for the whole game.
 (1 to 3 minutes.)
 For example:

-"Each turn a player places either one new town, or upgrades an existing town to a city.
+"Each turn a player moves and attacks with all of his units.
+The more units, the more types of units, and the more hex sides a player attacks from, the better are his chances of winning.
+When a player loses units as casualties in battle, they are sent to his reserve area (which is just a predetermined area off the map).
+Then a player places either two new towns, or upgrades an existing town to a city.
 Building towns and cities and moving units allow you to explore the map and reveal nearby hexes.
 Towns and cities support units, so each building or upgrade provides you with an additional unit.
-Then a player can move and attack with all of their units.
-The more units and the more types of units you have in each attack, the better your chances are of winning.
-When you lose units as casualties in battle, they are sent to your reserve area (which is just a predetermined area off the map).
-At the end of your turn, your casualties are placed back onto the map in your towns and cities.
-When you take enemy towns and cities, your enemy has to lose units, and you gain units.
+At the end of his turn, new units from building new towns and cities, as well as any casualties, are placed back onto the map in his towns and cities.
+When a player conquers enemy towns and cities, his enemy has to lose units, and he gain units.

-If you take an enemy's capital, they can no longer replace all of their casualties and so must either immediately take it back or they will soon be out of the game.
+If a player takes an enemy's capital, they can no longer replace all of their casualties and so must either immediately take it back or they will soon be out of the game.
 The first player to defeat every other player and eliminate them from the game, wins."

 Note: One rule variant avoids player elimination.